ganbuan/CyberNotebook/README.md

 Atomic Red Team is an open-source framework for performing security testing and threat emulation, consisting of TTPs that simulate various types of attacks and security threats (e.g. malware, phishing attacks, network compromise)

 <i>Atomics</i> - different testing techniques based on the MITRE ATT&CK framework that security analysts can use to emulate a specific technique.

+## Windows Fundamentals
+**NTFS**
+<i>New Technology File System (NTFS)</i> - file system used in modern version of Windows

+NTFS addresses many limitations of previous file systems (i.e. FAT16/FAT32, HPFS):
++ Supports larger file sizes
++ Sets specific permissions on folders/files
++ Folder/file compression
++ Encryption using Encryption File System (EFS)

+Permissions include:
++ Full control
++ Modify
++ Read & execute
++ List folder contents
++ Read
++ Write

+<i>Alternate Data Streams (ADS)</i> - file attribute specific to NTFS

+**Windows\System32**
+C:\Windows traditionally contains the OS.
+This is where the environmental variables are.
+The system environment variable for the Windows directory is <i>%windir%</i>.

+System32 folder holds all the critical files for the OS.

+**User Accounts, Profiles, & Permissions**
+User account type can either be:
++ <i>administrator</i> - can make changes to the system (e.g. add users, delete users, modify groups, modify system settings, etc)
++ <i>standard user</i> - can only make change to folders/files attributed to the user

+Running <i>lusrmgr.msc</i> will open the <i>Local User and Group Management</i>.

+<i>User Account Control (UAC)</i> - prompts confirmation from the admin user when an operation requiring higher-level privileges needs to execute